 A review of the City of Sacramento Capital Improvement Project webpage reveals that current Complete Streets projects in Sacramento include rehabilitation of Bell Avenue, Broadway, Franklin Blvd. and North 12th Street.

 Hopefully by the time the next Dangerous by Design report is released Sacramento will dramatically drop in the ranking.
 We can all do our part by paying attention when driving and keeping our eyes open for both pedestrians and bicyclists.

-See related blog post: Bicycle-Car Accidents in Sacramento
+See related blog posts: Where Does Sacramento Rank and Bicycle-Car Accidents in Sacramento

 Comments on the Dangerous by Design 2019 report?